OpenTwinCities/opentwincities.github.com/events/_posts/2015-04-13-April-28-open-work-meetup.md

 Steven's presentation!
 If all works out, we'll have a video of this presentation to share with everybody after the meetup.

+#### Update - MP3 of Steve's Presentation

+Well, everything didn't quite work out, and we lost the video of Steve's presentation.
+However, we did save the audio of Steve's Poplus presentation!

+You can listen to the MP3 below.
+You can also [download the MP3 from SoundCloud](https://soundcloud.com/opentwincities/steven-clift-presentation-on-poplus-at-open-twin-cities).

+<iframe width="100%" height="300" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/203487029&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

 ### Projects

 If you're looking for project ideas, checkout: